sustcsonglin/flash-linear-attention/README.md

 [![hf_model](https://img.shields.io/badge/🤗-Models-blue.svg)](https://huggingface.co/fla-hub) | [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?&logo=discord&logoColor=white)](https://discord.gg/vDaJTmKNcS)
 </div>

+This repo aims at providing Triton kernel for RWKV models.
+RWKV is a brand new network architecture that integrates the advantages of transformers and RNNs, and can be used for a variety of natural language processing tasks.
+Also, RWKV is the state-of-the-art RNN model.

-This repo aims at providing a collection of efficient Triton-based implementations for state-of-the-art linear attention models. **Any pull requests are welcome!**
+>This repo aims at providing a collection of efficient Triton-based implementations for state-of-the-art linear attention models. **Any pull requests are welcome!**

 <div align="center">
   <img width="400" alt="image" src="https://github.com/sustcsonglin/flash-linear-attention/assets/18402347/02ff2e26-1495-4088-b701-e72cd65ac6cf">